huycan/coderschool-blog/README.md.txt

 # Pre-work - Yet Another Blog

-> HINT: Please
-> - include this README.md in your project and fill out the information.
-> - remove all the HINT blocks in this file.

 Yet Another Blog is a Ruby on Rails blog application.

 Submitted by: Tran Duc Huy